 Picking the Right Kind of Exchange

-Before you get started, you should determine what kind of exchange would apply to your situation.
+Before you get started, you should determine what kind of 1031 Like Kind Exchange would apply to your situation.
 The four most common types of like kind exchanges are: simultaneous, construction/improvement, reverse and delayed.

 Typically, a simultaneous exchange is an option when the two different properties close “simultaneously” – or on the same day.
 This can be done by a two-party trade where deeds are exchanged; by using a third-person to perform the transaction for you and the other party involved; or with a qualified facilitator to organize and execute the entire exchange.